Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 2️⃣ Mockups / Interface Overview

-The following mockups illustrate the key interfaces and user flow within the VR application, helping visualize interactions before implementation.
+This section provides visual representations of the main interfaces in BrainBoostVR.
+The mockups help to understand the user flow and interaction patterns within the VR environment before full implementation.

 | Menu | Exercise | Tutorial | End Screen |
 |------|---------|----------|------------|